 That link will take you to the Telcel website where you can read how much data and unlimited each amount will give you and how long it will last.

-The prices are in Pesos.
-My boyfriend usually tops up 200 Pesos (about $10 USD) which gives you 1.5 GB, unlimited usage on social media apps and Whatsapp, as well as unlimited phone calls within the country.
+My boyfriend usually tops up 200 Pesos (about $10 USD) which gives you 3.5 GB, unlimited usage on social media apps and Whatsapp, as well as unlimited phone calls within the country.
 This lasts for 30 days.

 Do You Even Need a Mexican SIM Card?

 Let me let you in on a little secret.
-I have been living in Mexico City for three and a half years and I never canceled my phone plan in the US.
+I have been living in Mexico City for five and a half years and I never canceled my phone plan in the US.

 My phone contract is with Sprint and I can use my phone pretty much anywhere in the world for no extra cost.

-I pay not a penny extra to use my phone as normal here in Mexico.
+I do not pay a penny extra to use my phone as normal here in Mexico.
 Free calls, free texts, free low-speed data (which really isn’t that low-speed) at no extra cost.

 I use Whatsapp to text and call people who don’t have US numbers without any problems (pretty much everyone uses Whatsapp in Mexico).